 You can turn Accelerated Realtime Monitoring on or off globally.
 Use this setting to achieve the lowest possible input monitoring latency when monitoring input signals through monitor, headphone, and cue outputs.

 LUNA’s recording engine is fast and highly capable.
 LUNA records 24-bit audio at the current hardware sample rate, on as many tracks as your computer can support.
 With LUNA, you can switch the transport in and out of Record while playing audio.
 You can also enable and disable recording on tracks while the transport is running, so you can punch in manually on one or more tracks while playing back a session.
 All audio and MIDI tracks, buses, the main output, and hardware outputs are delay-compensated on playback, so everything stays tightly synchronized.

 Previously, with the Console App, you had to choose whether or not to record insert effects on input channels.
 In LUNA, as with the Console App, Unison insert processing is always recorded to disk.
 However, unlike the Console App, each input channel has four available Record FX slots in addition to eight standard inserts (used for any combination of Audio Unit or UAD plug-ins).
 These inserts allow you to record through up to four UAD plug-ins on any available input channel (depending on available UAD DSP resources).
 In addition, UAD and non-UAD plug-ins can be assigned to standard Inserts (not recorded to disk) for monitoring while you record, without being recorded to disk.

 Notes on plug-in processing:

 - Only UAD plug-ins can be monitored on a record-enabled track when Accelerated Realtime Monitoring is enabled.
 When you enable ARM, any Audio Unit plug-ins on a record or input-enabled track are disabled.

 - When a track is record or input-enabled in ARM mode, the last four standard inserts are disabled.

 LUNA and Console

-You never need to use Apollo’s Console app when you are using LUNA.
+You never need to use Apollo’s Console app when you are using LUNA in Apollo mode.
 LUNA replaces almost all functions for which you previously used Console.
 LUNA also includes a number of features that Console does not.